pytorch/elastic/kubernetes/INSTRUCTION.md

 ### Deploy a ElasticJob

-Create an etcd instance and service for rdzvEndpoint.
+Create an etcd instance and service for rdzvEndpoint, it will expose a Kubernetes service `etcd-service` with port `2379`.
 ```
 kubectl apply -f config/samples/etcd.yaml
 ```